tillsteinbach/WeConnect-mqtt/docker/README.md

     image: "tillsteinbach/weconnect-mqtt:latest"
     restart: unless-stopped
     environment:
+      - TZ=Europe/Berlin
+      - LC_ALL=de_DE
       - USER=my@vwid-user.de
       - PASSWORD=myvwidpassword
       - BROKER_ADDRESS=192.168.0.1
       - ADDITIONAL_PARAMETERS=--mqtt-username test --mqtt-password test
 ```

+### Times
+By default the times coming from the car are UTC isoformat.
+You can convert times to your local timezone by adding `--convert-times`.
+Convert times will use the timezone specified in `TZ` variable.
+You can format times in your local format by adding `--timeformat` to `ADDITIONAL_PARAMETERS`.
+This will use the default Date/Time format of your locale setting (`LC_ALL` variable).
+If you want to set a specific format add e.g. `--timeformat '%a %d %b %Y %T'` to `ADDITIONAL_PARAMETERS`.

 ### Without Docker
 If you don't want to use docker you can obtain weconnect-mqtt also as a stand-alone application from [PyPI](https://pypi.org/project/weconnect-mqtt/).
 Just install instead using: